gem/oq-engine/doc/event-based-with-large-logic-tree.rst

 Event based calculations differ from classical calculations because they produce visible ruptures, which can be exported and made accessible to the user.
-On the contrary, in a classical calculation the underlying ruptures only live in memory and are never saved in the datastore, nor are exportable.
+On the contrary, in a classical calculation, the underlying ruptures only live in memory and are never saved in the datastore, nor are exportable.
 The limitation is fundamentally a technical one: in the case of an event based calculation only